dililab/multimodal-xai-2024/_pages/organisation.md

 title: "Organisation"
 ---

 The Workshop “Multimodal Co-Construction of Explanation with XAI” is a full-day workshop at the 26th ACM International Conference on Multimodal Interaction [ICMI 2024](https://icmi.acm.org/2024/).
-ICMI 2024 will be held in Costa Rica from November 4–8, 2024.
+ICMI 2024 will be held in San José, Costa Rica from November 4–8, 2024.

 ## Organisers